 Despite the fact that there are many more places where I would like to visit — most notably, the South Pole and Antarctica itself — I am thankful for the opportunities to have already traveled to many places all over the world.
-This year, I have been fortunate enough to travel to places such as the Dominican Republic, Colombia, and Chile and Easter Island — and more articles of trip reports which are in line to be written as articles here at The Gate.
+This year is shaping up to be the first year in many years in which I have not traveled as a passenger aboard an airplane — and more articles of trip reports from past travels are in line to be written and posted here at The Gate.
 Although I am extra thankful for the opportunity to have traveled in comfort and style during some of those times when I was either upgraded or paid for the luxury, I am equally thankful for all the other times during which I have traveled…

 …even when the experience was — shall we say — not so ideal.

-Every day which passes has been another day in which I have experienced exceptional health — another year has thankfully passed without me requiring medical attention of any type — especially to be able to travel the way I do.
+Every day which passes has been another day in which I have experienced reasonably exceptional health — although this past year has an asterisk attached to it, which I may decide to explain in a future article — especially to be able to travel the way I do.
 I suffer from no allergies and still to this day do not take any medication; and I realize how rare is that gift.
 I wish I can bestow that gift upon everyone and eradicate disease, illness and suffering.

-Not having to wonder from where my next meal is coming is another reason to be thankful, as there are people around the world who are literally starving.
+Not having to wonder from where my next meal is coming is another reason to be thankful, as there are people around the world who are literally starving — especially as millions of people have either lost their jobs or other means of employment due to the current 2019 Novel Coronavirus pandemic; and many more millions of people have had their income cut substantially.
 That simply should not happen.

-I am thankful for the opportunity to help other people in many ways — most notably, to donate blood and platelets whenever I can.
+I am thankful for the opportunity to help other people in many ways — such as mentoring entrepreneurs with a better knowledge of business so that they may be successful on their own as one of many examples — but most notably, to donate blood and platelets whenever I can.
 For me, this is the single best gift I can give to someone — I do not consider it charity — as I am truly and literally giving of myself whenever I donate blood and platelets.
 If you are a healthy person who does not already donate blood and platelets, please consider doing so.
 You could save someone’s life, for which he or she would be eternally thankful.